 My background is in Exercise and Health Psychology (MSc, PhD) and my research interests are mainly focussed around investigating behaviour change, particularly in hard to reach populations.
-I have recently been awarded a University of Strathclyde Chancellor's Fellowship, which will focus on designing, developing and evaluating lifestyle interventions for youth with special health needs.
-This will build on the ActivPals project, which involved developing and piloting a physical activity intervention for youth with Type 1 Diabetes.
-I will also develop work which explores the physical activity and dietary patterns and choices of young people with intellectual disabilities.
+I have recently completed a University of Strathclyde Chancellor's Fellowship, which focussed on designing, developing and evaluating lifestyle interventions for youth with special health needs.

-I am also in the supervisory team for two PhD studentships:
+I am also in the supervisory team for 2 PhD studentships and 1 MRes studentship;

 Before moving to the University of Strathclyde, I was a Research Associate at the University of Glasgow.
 I worked on a variety of studies with individuals with intellectual disabilities, including an RCT, which examined the effectiveness of a walking intervention (Walk Well) with adults with intellectual disabilities.
 Walk Well was a multi- disciplinary study which involved collaborations from the University of Glasgow, University of Strathclyde, University of Edinburgh and NHS Greater Glasgow and Clyde.